SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-icd.md

 ## ICD Configurations

-The ICD feature-set offers two types of configurations : cluster configurations and subscription configurations.
+The ICD feature-set offers two types of configurations: cluster configurations and subscription configurations.
 The cluster configurations are exposed through the ICD Manager Cluster interface.
 The subscription configurations are exposed through various Matter components configurations and public APIs of the Matter SDK.